COMING SOON!

 5. Non-invasive Orchestration

-Snap CD simply provides your deployment sessions with the inputs they need - .env files, .tfvars files, plan.sh and apply.sh scripts, and any other configuration.
-Your existing Terraform workflows remain unchanged.
+Snap CD provides your runners with the inputs they need, such as .env files, .tfvars files, plan.sh and apply.sh scripts etc. Your existing Terraform workflows remain unchanged.

-If needed, you can navigate directly to a Runner's storage directory and execute all commands manually.
-This transparency and standards-based approach means you're never locked into proprietary deployment mechanisms.
+If needed, you can navigate directly to a runner's storage directory and execute all commands manually.
+We want you to continue using Snap CD, but not because we've locked you in with low-level proprietary tooling!

 1. Download Module